TCLamnidis/BareBonesBash/README.md

 This command will move you from your home directory to its "Documents" subdirectory.
-Note that `Documents/` above is indeed a relative path, since it starts from the home directory.
+Note that `Documents/` above is indeed a relative path, since it starts from the home directory (the initial `./` is implied).
 To find the absolute path of the "Documents" directory we will once again use `pwd`.

 ```bash